mbotos/Urban-Airship-for-Force.com/README.md

 About
 -----

 A Force.com wrapper for the [Urban Airship Push API](http://urbanairship.com/docs/#push) that supports device registration, single & batch push notifications, and storage of mobile device tokens.

+The open source [CaseMemo](https://github.com/mbotos/CaseMemo) iPad app provides an example of its use, and is described in this video of Matthew Botos's Dreamforce '11 talk, [Beyond the Force.com Toolkit for iOS](http://www.youtube.com/watch?v=PntLl4mWBX4).
+Other apps using the library include Mavens Consulting's [Second Opinion](mavens.force.com/second_opinion#mobile).

 Quick Start
 -----------